 With this feature enabled accepted events on Google/Office365 calendar that conflict with all-meets reservations will trigger Remeet to schedule them around to avoid conflicts.
 This can also be used to make yourself unavailable on Remeet while you are on vacation by creating an out-of-office on your calendar.

-Introducing new Urgency Report to help teams keep number of "urgent" meets lower.
+Introducing new Urgency Report to help you keep number of "urgent" meets low

 Remeet helps with meetings transparency in multiple ways, and today we added a "transparency report" to encourage even more inclusion.

 Remeet is a collaboration tool for teams that was purposely created to implement the concept that Cal Newport calls Reverse Meetings

 We have some special news to share.
 Meetter is now Remeet.
 Our new domain is www.remeet.com, and we’ll fully transition existing accounts on March 21st.